 Now when you learned the difference between deactivation and permanent deletion of your Facebook profile there is one thing left to do.
 Click and decide to be free from time wasting land.
 Here is the link which will make you Facebook free!

 My sister had an experiment.
 She deactivated her Facebook profile for the summer period.
 First she felt the urge to come back after two days of silence to check some updates, statuses and pictures of friends.
 Then she just stated the fact that she will not be manipulated by that silly habit anymore.
-So the fear to lose friends and not be invited to any parties or fun events – gone completely.
+So the fear of losing friends and not being invited to any parties or fun events – gone completely.
 None of that ever happened.
 She created a limited circle of those friends who stayed in touch with her even after she quit Facebook for good.
 And my sister cannot be happier about it!
 You can be happy as well.
 Choose a wise time management over a time wasting.
 You have a freedom to be yourself here and now…